Mycoearthdome/Sentinel/README.md

 ## External Scanner Integration

 On its first execution the Python module attempts to run [rkhunter](http://rkhunter.sourceforge.net/), [chkrootkit](http://www.chkrootkit.org/), [lynis](https://cisofy.com/lynis/), [maldet](https://www.rfxn.com/projects/linux-malware-detect/), [ClamAV](https://www.clamav.net/) and the [OSSEC](https://www.ossec.net/) rootcheck when these tools are installed.
 Output from these scanners is sent to syslog via the `logger` command and can be reviewed with `dmesg` or by inspecting `/var/log/syslog`.
+Before each scanner runs its binary hash is compared against a checksum stored in `tools.db`.
+When a mismatch is detected the tool is automatically reinstalled from the package repository and the new checksum recorded.
+This guards against tampering of the external scanners themselves.

 ## Training the ML Heuristic